 Large-scale renewable energy technologies are subject to the same necessary environmental permits as major industrial facilities.
 Plus, renewable energy generation using new technologies may face additional permitting hurdles until permitting officials become more familiar with the technologies associated with renewable energy projects and their environmental impacts.
-While the permitting process is necessary to implement the requirements of the federal and state Clean Air Act, the Air Quality Management Plan, and air quality rules and regulations, the process could be a challenge for smaller facilities looking for alternatives to flaring, though any facility installing a flare would also be required to go through the permit process.
-One exception to the permit requirements are microturbines with a rated maximum heat input capacity of 3,500,000 British thermal units (Btu) per hour or less, which are exempt from requiring a permit under Rule 219 - Equipment Not Requiring a Written Permit Pursuant to Regulation II.
+While the permitting process is necessary to implement the requirements of the federal and state Clean Air Act (CAA), the Air Quality Management Plan, and air quality rules and regulations, the process could be a more complicated challenge for smaller facilities looking for alternatives to flaring, though any facility installing a flare would also be required to go through the permit process.